 Section 80U – Income Tax Deduction

-The Government Of India wished to introduce a facility in the Income Tax Act for providing a concession in the tax liability to disabled persons.
+The Government Of India wished to introduce a facility in the Income Tax Act to provide a concession in tax liability to disabled persons.
 Hence, Section 80U was introduced in the Act.
 The section provides a maximum deduction of Rs.
-75000 in the case of a person with moderate disability.
-On the other hand, in case the assessee is suffering from severe disability, the section allows a deduction of Rs.
+75000 for a person with moderate disability.
+On the other hand, if the assessee suffers from severe disability, the section allows a deduction of Rs.
 125000.

 For deduction under section 80U, individuals or persons with disability are categorized into two types: